 If you're wondering why there is no mention of Wicca here, that's because Wicca and witchcraft are two very different practices even though they do overlap in many places.
 For more information on the different "kinds" of Wicca, you can see more on that on the Wiccan traditions page.

 And speaking of the Wiccan religion, there is often some confusion about whether witchcraft is a religion as well.
-That's not an easy question to answer.
+That's not an easy question to answer and you may have to decide for yourself.